MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 ## Planning your migration

-While most functionality available for the AIP classic client is also available for the unified labeling client, some features not yet fully available, and some are configured differently when managed by the Microsoft Security & Compliance Center.
+While most functionality available for the AIP classic client is also available for the unified labeling client, some features not yet fully available, and some are configured differently when managed by your labeling admin center.

 Review the following articles to understand how the Information Protection features you use may differ when using the unified labeling client: